- lumbaginous (adj.)

 - lunatic (adj.)

 - late 13c., "affected with periodic insanity, dependent on the changes of the moon," from Old French lunatique, lunage "insane," or directly from Late Latin lunaticus "moon-struck," from Latin luna "moon" (see Luna).
-Cf. Old English monseoc "lunatic," literally "moon-sick;" Middle High German lune "humor, temper, mood, whim, fancy" (German Laune), from Latin luna.
-Cf. also New Testament Greek seleniazomai "be epileptic," from selene "moon."
+Compare Old English monseoc "lunatic," literally "moon-sick;" Middle High German lune "humor, temper, mood, whim, fancy" (German Laune), from Latin luna.
+Compare also New Testament Greek seleniazomai "be epileptic," from selene "moon."
 Lunatic fringe (1913) apparently was coined by U.S. politician Theodore Roosevelt.

 Then, among the wise and high-minded people who in self-respecting and genuine fashion strive earnestly for peace, there are foolish fanatics always to be found in such a movement and always discrediting it -- the men who form the lunatic fringe in all reform movements.
 [Theodore Roosevelt, autobiography, 1913].